lucasquemelli/airbnb/README.md

 **H03.** The number of bookings to US increase 20% yearly during the summer.

-**FALSE.** Based on the waterfall chart above, there was a higher increase up to 2013.
+**FALSE.** There was a higher increase up to 2013.
 However, in 2014 and 2015 there was a decrease.

 **H05.** Google Marketing channel represents 40% of the bookings to out of US.